momentim/CCC25/content/posts/teens-cafe/index.md

 ---
 date: 2024-08-19T11:14:48-04:00
 title: "Teens Cafe"
-description: "Teens Cafe is on every Tuesday Night for S1 - S3 students"
+description: "Teens Cafe is on every Thursday Night for S1 - S3 students"
 tags: ["youth"]
 ---
 <h3>All S1 - S3's Welcome to the Teens Cafe!</h3>